Larry (Pokémon): Appearances

 Larry is a middle-aged Gym Leader in Medali, a town in the Paldea region in Pokémon Scarlet and Violet.
-He is described as bland and deadpan, yet an apathetic, tired, overworked, brooding, humble, and emotionally detached, Japanese salaryman.
+He is described as bland and deadpan, yet an apathetic, tired, overworked, professional, brooding, humble, and emotionally detached, Japanese salaryman.
 Larry refuses to embrace Paldea's vibrant culture, and maintains his belief that "simplicity is strongest", regarding how he approaches his role as a businessman, Gym Leader and an Elite Four member.
 Larry is not passionate about Pokémon battling and treats it like it's a part of his workload.
 He is showcased to greatly enjoy eating out as illustrated by his battle arena being the Treasure Eatery, this is further established by his gym challenge where the player is supposed to find hints to figure out the secret menu item.
 Larry has a strong affinity towards maintaining a simple, normal, and ordinary life.
 He is shown to connect with Normal-type Pokémon in a much more personal level, as he himself believes that they are just as ordinary as he is.
 Larry's day job is working as a businessman for the Pokémon League in Paldea.
 He specializes in Normal-type Pokémon in the first battle, and serves as the third Elite Four member specializing in Flying-type Pokémon.
 He can be rematched once more in the postgame, once again using his Normal-type team, and can also be rematched in the Indigo Disk DLC expansion for the game.
 Larry's main overall Pokémon is his Staraptor that has appeared in all of his battles.
 Larry's main Pokémon in the Elite Four battle is his Flamigo.
 Larry also appears as a card in the Pokémon Trading Card Game, first introduced in the Japanese set "Raging Surf."
 Larry later appears in the Pokémon Horizons anime series.
 He also appears in the gacha game Pokémon Masters EX as a duo with Dudunsparce, added to the game in June 2024.